NicolaasZA/sample-app/README.md

 ---

 ## IOS (WORKING)
 To get iOS side to function was rather straight-forward.
-The plugins were installed using the following commands:
+I am using `XCode 12.5`

 Two issues were preventing builds.
 These were due to Apple API changes.